-Naver user soonjung8116 has published spy pictures that reveal that road-testing of the full body prototypes of the Hyundai Ioniq 6 has begun in South Korea.
-It is the first time we’re seeing the production version of the Hyundai Prophecy concept.
+In June 2021, Naver user soonjung8116 published spy pictures that revealed that road-testing of the full-body prototypes of the Hyundai Ioniq 6 had begun in South Korea.
+It was the first time we saw the production version of the Hyundai Prophecy concept.

-At the U.S. debut of the Ioniq 5 in May 2021, Jose Munoz, President and CEO of Hyundai Motor North America, reaffirmed that the Hyundai Ioniq 6 is still due in 2022.
+At the U.S. debut of the Ioniq 5 in May 2021, Jose Munoz, President, and CEO of Hyundai Motor North America reaffirmed that the Hyundai Ioniq 6 will arrive this year (2022).
 Furthermore, he revealed that it would be a mid-size sedan, thus an EV equivalent of the Hyundai Sonata.